Students must wear helmets, it's the law!

 The bike cage is never locked—bicyclists should lock their bikes.
 For after school activities, we recommend moving your bike to where there are people.
 Bike registration instructions with QR reader bike stickers are available in the Main Office in the multi-shelf unit in front of the window.

-For more information on biking in Palo Alto: Palo Alto Safe Routes to School: https://www.cityofpaloalto.org/gov/depts/pln/transit/safe_routes_to_school/education_resources.asp
+For more information on biking in Palo Alto: Palo Alto Safe Routes to School: Palo Alto Safe Routes to School Program

 Stay out of the Door Zone: Ride in a predictable straight line about five feet to the left of parked cars.
 Weaving in and out of parked cars makes you less visible to drivers.
 "Sharrows" on the road show where a bicyclist should ride to be outside of the door zone.

-The Palo Alto Police Department recommends students always call either the police or their parents if they are riding a bike and involved in a collision with a car.
 Remain at the scene until help arrives, no matter who might be at fault.
+Collisions are traumatic events and it is often difficult to know what to do.
+It is highly recommended to get help immediately from the police or your parents.
 Add the PAPD 24-hour Dispatch Center number to your phone contacts: 650-329-2413.
 (Information on City of Palo Alto website: https://cityofpaloalto.org/civicax/filebank/blobdload.aspx?t=57997.56&BlobID=70652)

 Bike registration stickers and instructions are available in the Main Office or go to Bike Index website (https://bikeindex.org/) It's easier to register on a computer than on a mobile phone because there is no app.
 Please register under Palo Alto High and the City of Palo Alto.
 Bike stickers are not necessary but helpful if PAPD or someone else finds your bike because the QR code offers information (otherwise, the serial number can be used.
 The bike may be registered and QR sticker added later.
 If your bike is stolen, go to Bike Index and report it stolen.
 An in-person report to PAPD can also be helpful (check their hours first).
 Online bike theft reporting to PAPD is unavailable.